millaizha/adelheid/README.md

 - **test lighting support**
 - add 3d printable case files
-- maybe rework the switch positions/cutouts in all files slightly (function row margin is larger at the bottom of the key, F7 is slightly more inwards)
+- maybe rework the switch positions/cutouts in all files slightly (function row margin is slightly larger at the bottom of the keys, F7 is slightly more inwards)